alvinzhu33/ZWANG/README.md

 5/23: Started making a randomized game.
 Fixed resetting issues (< all on CarolDev).

+5/24: Fixed all our issues with merge.
+Changed randomSpeed generator so it wouldn't go insanely fast.

 ##Outline
 ###Essentials:
 1. Moving ball (ball moves up when clicked, down when left alone)